fdazen/fda-documentation/messages_and_emails.md

  - The first column _Folio Status Action_ identifies what change of  reservation status will trigger the automatic email.

 ![Guest_Messages_24.png]({{site.baseurl}}/images/Guest_Messages_24.png)

+Note that the status _Automatically Send Email Upon Folio Creation_ only interests those folios manually created on your Tape Chart.
+If you want to have the system send an automatic email when your guests book online, you will need to active the _Automatically Send IBE Confirmation Email_.

  - Under column _Automated E-mail Status_ check the box corresponding to the action you want the system to perform.
 In the example below I am choosing to have the system to send an automatic email any time a reservation is created: